jay-shenoy/LBM_everywhere/README.md

 LBM can be applied to lot of areas.
 It is just collision , streaming , equilibrium , moments.

-In STR/BGK , collision is between probability distribution functions
+In STR/BGK , collision is between probability distribution functions/ single particle velocity distribution function

 In MRT , collision is between raw moments.